-A study of microorganisms, in particular bacteria, involving their structure and function at the molecular level, and interaction of these organisms with humans and their environment.
+A study of microorganisms, in particular, bacteria, involving their structure and function at the molecular level, and interaction of these organisms with humans and their environment.
 Prerequisite: BIOL 10004 or consent of instructor.
 Knowledge of elementary chemistry recommended.
+Lecture three hours, laboratory three hours per week.